-Although only a simple model, it does include sufficient detail to enable it to replicate the expected cyclical behaviour of dwarf firms, and to reflect the structures that lead to the ebb and flow of strategic assets.
-It can also show how the firm is constrained from achieving any form of sustained, stable growth in a way that is likely to be meaningful to entrepreneurs.
-This paper has described a set of scenarios showing how it could be used to examine particular changes that might enable a firm to achieve growth in the future.
-Thus, it is argued, this paper demonstrates the potential of using a simulator such as this in the first two roles.
+Although only a simple model, it does include sufficient detail to enable it to replicate the expected cyclical behaviour of dwarf firms, and to reflect, in a meaningful way to managers, the structures that lead to the ebb and flow of strategic assets and that the firm is constrained from achieving any form of sustained, stable growth.
+It has also been demonstrated in this paper how it could be used to examine certain changes that might enable a firm to achieve growth in the future.
+Thus, it is argued, this paper provides the proof-of-concept of using a simulator in the first two roles.
+However, for the simulator to be fully functional as an insight model, it could benefit from even further refinement, and a development programme could involve the following elements:

-For the simulator to be fully functional as an insight model, it could benefit from even further refinement, in particular the further enhancement of the model by the addition of additional mechanisms to represent the management of other strategic assets that might be relevant for a wider range of firms, for example knowledge-base, company image, or network contacts, and the related analysis of the behavioural impacts.
+- the further enhancement of the model by the addition of further mechanisms to represent the management of other strategic assets that might be relevant for a wider range of firms, for example knowledge-base, company image, or network contacts, and the related analysis of the behavioural impacts; - the possible refining of the linkages between the assets sub-sectors, including verification of formulations in practitioner forums;

 Such a generic model could then be used with owner-managers, maybe in a collective situation like a workshop or small business organisation event, initially to raise the issue of whether they are all achieving the growth potential of their firms and to highlight the constraining factors.
 A further role for this simulator would be to support the efforts of economic development agencies, small-firm training and advisory organisations, and consultants who support SME development.

-An entrepreneur who might want a more detailed model tailored to his/her own firm's circumstances could be provided with this option.
+Any entrepreneur who might wish to pick up on this and who wants a more detailed model tailored to his/her own firms circumstances could be provided with this option.
 This could be achieved through two paths.
 The first would be through the commissioning of the tailoring of this base model into a company-specific model by the addition of mechanism appropriate to its products/services, distribution channels, target markets, access to incentives and support, and so on, and the parameterisation of the model to its own data.
 The second, and probably more economical, route could be through the development of a generic model which can be easily parameterised to an individual firm through an easy to use interface.
 As mentioned earlier, this latter concept has been shown feasible and effective in other research (Winch 2000; Winch and Arthur 2002).

-In summary, these results add significantly to the understanding of this particular aspect of growth dynamics in small firms.
-A type of model has been described which could assist policy makers and small firm support agencies in identifying strategies for support initiatives and training that will help small business avoid the pitfalls that lead to dwarfism and achieve their growth potential.
-More directly, the simulator, in its present form or in a more refined version, could be used to help small companies understand why their stunted nature means they might be missing opportunities for enhancing the owners' revenues and net worth.
-Further, it could suggest possible ways forward to release them from the factors that are constraining their growth.
-For younger firms, it might help them understand how to avoid falling into this situation in the first place.
+In summary, these results add to understanding of this particular dimension of the growth dynamics of small firms.
+They could assist policy makers and small firm support agencies in identifying strategies for support initiatives and training that will help small business avoid the pitfalls that lead to dwarfism and achieve their growth potential.
+The present simulator could also be used to help small companies understand why they might not be as successful as they might and possible changes that could release them from the constraints, or how to avoid falling into this situation in the first place; a more fully developed and tailored simulator to be used to identify and evaluate practical strategic alternates to unleash their growth potential.